 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I also thank the member for that question on this issue.
-I heard three questions there.
-I'll try to respond in part.
+I heard three questions there, so I'll try to respond in part.

-The boarding home in Churchill is called iglualuk right now, and it's the only one being operated by the government.
-It is generally used for dental patients, and we are concerned about the fact that there's not much use for the Churchill boarding home right now.
-People who need surgery, especially children, are generally sent to Churchill.
+The boarding home that the member referred to that is located in Churchill is the only one being operated by the government.
+It is generally used for dental patients.
+We are concerned about the fact that there's not much use for the boarding home in Churchill right now.
+People who need dental surgery, especially children, are generally sent to Churchill.
 There are many children who need dental work and there is a long waiting list of children.
 Looking at our numbers, there are just not enough numbers of people to justify it.

-Many of our children require pediatric dental care, and we have quite a number of them on a waiting list, and the numbers are being checked to determine how to lessen them as it is a big problem, and our children require dental surgery in many cases, which is (interpretation ends) Pediatric Dental Clinic (interpretation), where they are given general anesthesia for surgery.
+Many of our children require pediatric dental care and we have quite a number of them on a waiting list.
+The numbers are being checked to determine how to lower them as it is a big problem.
+Our children require dental surgery in many cases at the (interpretation ends) pediatric dental clinic, (interpretation) where they are given general anesthesia for surgery.
+We need to provide better dental care for our children and we are looking very hard to lower the numbers of our children requiring dental surgery.

-We need to provide better dental care for our children, and we are looking very hard to lower the numbers of our children requiring dental surgery, so we send out children to Churchill and to other places such as Winnipeg, Ottawa and here to Iqaluit as well.
-The numbers are depressing to look at the facility iglualuk in Churchill and seeing the required cases, it is quite worrisome to us, but we need to keep providing dental services out of Churchill for surgical dental procedures.
+We send out children to Churchill and to other such places as Winnipeg, Ottawa, and Iqaluit.
+We are concerned about the numbers at the boarding home in Churchill, but we need to keep providing services out of Churchill for dental surgery procedures.
 This is the main use for the facility in Churchill.
 Thank you, Mr. Speaker.